Expected signature of Brownian motion up to the first exit time from a bounded domain: Expected signature of planar Brownian motion up to the first exit time from a bounded domain

-\begin{remark} From the corollary it is important to notice that if we have computed the $ (n-1)^{th}$ and $(n-2)^{th}$ term of expected signature, the right hand side of the PDE of $n^{th}$ term is known.
-There is a classical solution to this PDE problem and it implies that from the PDE and the boundary condition we can solve all the terms of expected signature recursively.
-We will explain this in the next section. \end{remark}
+\begin{remark} From the corollary it is important to notice that if we have computed the $(n-1)$th and $(n-2)$th term of expected signature, the right-hand side of the PDE of the $n$th term is known.
+There is a stochastic representation to the solution to this generalized Poisson equation problem with the appropriate Dirichlet boundary condition (Lemma~\ref {boundaryCondition}), and as the solutions are all bounded, this implies that from the PDE and the boundary condition we can resolve all the terms of expected signature recursively \cite{oksendal2003stochastic}.
+The result is summarized in the following theorem. \end{remark}